Charm Physics at the Super $\tau$-Charm Factory: Charmed baryon

-There is a special class of weak decays of charmed baryons that can be studied reliably, namely, heavy-flavor-conserving nonleptonic decays.
-Some examples are the singly Cabibbo-suppressed decays $\Xi_c\to\Lambda_c\pi$ and $\Omega_c\to\Xi'_c\pi$.
-In these decays, only the light quarks inside the heavy baryon will participate in weak interactions, while the heavy quark behaves as a ``spectator".
-The synthesis of the heavy quark and chiral symmetries provides a natural setting for investigating these reactions \cite{ChengHFC}.
-The predicted branching fractions for the charm-flavor-conserving decays $\Xi_c^0\to\Lambda_c^+\pi^-$ and $\Xi_c^+\to\Lambda_c^+\pi^0$ are of the order of $10^{-3}\sim 10^{-4}$ \cite{ChengHFC}.
-Very recently, the first measurement of the charm-flavor-conserving decay $\Xi_c^0\to\Lambda_c^+\pi^-$ has been achieved by the LHCb with the branching fraction $(0.55\pm0.02\pm0.18)\%$ \cite{Aaij:2020wtg}, which is in general larger than the theoretical predictions.
-STCF should be able to cross-check this and search for another $c$-flavor-conserving weak decay, namely, $\Xi_c^+\to\Lambda_c^+\pi^0$.
+Heavy-flavor-conserving hadronic decays of charmed baryons form a special class of weak decays that can be studied more reliably.
+These decays involve weak interactions of only the light quarks within the charmed baryon, whereas the heavy quark acts as a spectator.
+Examples of such decays include singly Cabibbo-suppressed decays, $\Xi_c \to \Lambda_c^+ \pi$, and $\Omega_c \to \Xi'_c \pi$.
+The synthesis of heavy quarks and chiral symmetries provides a natural framework for analyzing these reactions~\cite{ChengHFC}.
+Theoretical predictions of the BFs for $\Xi_c^0 \to \Lambda_c^+ \pi^-$ and $\Xi_c^+ \to \Lambda_c^+ \pi^0$ are typically in the range of $10^{-3}$--$10^{-4}$~\cite{ChengHFC}.
+The LHCb experiment reported the first measurement of $\Xi_c^0 \to \Lambda_c^+ \pi^-$ with a BF of $(0.55 \pm 0.02 \pm 0.18)\%$~\cite{Aaij:2020wtg}, which was higher than the theoretical predictions.
+Afterwards, the LHCb measurement was confirmed by Belle with the BF result of $(0.54\pm 0.05\pm 0.05\pm 0.12)\%$~\cite{Belle:2022kqi}.
+The STCF is poised to make significant contributions to this field by verifying the LHCb result for $\Xi_c^0 \to \Lambda_c^+ \pi^-$ and searching for a charm-flavor-conserving weak decay $\Xi_c^+ \to \Lambda_c^+ \pi^0$.

-\item{Semileptonic decays}
+\subsection{Semileptonic decays}